KevinCL16/DSDBench/README.md

 # 📖 Introduction <a name="introduction"></a>

 Debugging data science code presents significant challenges, especially when multiple logical errors interact in intricate ways.
-Existing benchmarks often focus on simple, isolated error scenarios, leaving the debugging of multi-hop, multi-bug errors largely unexplored. **DSDBench-Open** fills this critical gap by offering a comprehensive dataset and evaluation framework designed to assess and improve large language models (LLMs) in debugging complex, real-world data science code problems.
+Existing benchmarks often focus on simple, isolated error scenarios, leaving the debugging of multi-hop, multi-bug errors largely unexplored. **DSDBench** fills this critical gap by offering a comprehensive dataset and evaluation framework designed to assess and improve large language models (LLMs) in debugging complex, real-world data science code problems.

 # 🎉 News <a name="news"></a>

-- **March 21, 2024:** DSDBench-Open dataset and evaluation framework officially released! 🎊
+- **March 21, 2024:** DSDBench dataset and evaluation framework officially released! 🎊

 # ✨ DSDBench <a name="dsdbench"></a>